NLESC-JCER/cpp2wasm/README.md

 The algorithm and binding can be compiled into a WebAssembly module with the Emscripten compiler called `emcc`.
 To make live easier we configure the compile command to generate a `webassembly/newtonraphsonwasm.js` file which exports the `createModule` function.
+The `createModule` function loads and initializes the generated WebAssembly module called `webassembly/newtonraphsonwasm.wasm` for us.

 ```{.awk #build-wasm}
 emcc -Icli/ --bind -o webassembly/newtonraphsonwasm.js -s MODULARIZE=1 -s EXPORT_NAME=createModule webassembly/wasm-newtonraphson.cpp
 ```

-The compilation also generates a `webassembly/newtonraphsonwasm.wasm` file which exports a function called `createModule` which is used to initialize the WebAssembly module.

 ```{.js #import-wasm}
 // this JavaScript snippet is later referred to as <<import-wasm>>